gldeng/universe/core_en.md

 \text{Observer (Black Hole)}\rightarrow\{\text{Black Hole Absorption (Classicalization)},\;\text{Black Hole Radiation (Quantization)}\}
 `$

-#### Resolution of Black Hole Information Paradox
+#### Solution to Black Hole Information Paradox

-- The black hole information paradox arises from ignoring the observer's role as a black hole in classicalization
+- The black hole information paradox originates from ignoring the observer's role as a black hole in classicalization
-- The event horizon is the boundary for quantum states transforming into classical states, not a boundary where information disappears
+- The event horizon is the boundary where quantum states transform into classical states, not a boundary where information disappears
 - Hawking radiation carries quantum information transformed from classical entropy to quantum superposition states
-- The black hole evaporation process is the transformation of classical world information into quantum information, with total information conserved
+- The black hole evaporation process is a process of classical world information transforming into quantum information, with total information conserved

 Density matrix representation: